Crystal-Bell/Genesis-Covenant-Protocol/README.md

+### System Component: Adaptive Environmental Defense & Media Integration
+**[Component Name]:** Corner Media Pivot & Reactive Threat-Response System **[Version/Iteration]:** 2026.06.21-01 **[Functionality]:** Dual-purpose media display with environmental synchronization and behavioral threat-mitigation.
+### 1. Media Architecture: The Kinetic Mount
+ * **Mount Mechanism:** Articulating, motorized wall-mount positioned at the nexus of the kitchen and the "Sleepy Corner" (half-wall lounge).
+ * **Acoustic Mapping:** System utilizes the house’s distributed speaker array to calibrate sound waves against the hallway's geometry, ensuring optimal audio delivery to the corner seating without leakage.
+ * **Spatial Utility:** High-density foam seating integration provides acoustic dampening for the lounge, creating a "quiet zone" within the larger open-plan structure.
+### 2. Environmental Reactivity (Threat-Level Logic)
+The house functions as a **high-fidelity sensor array** that translates external environmental and security threats into ambient internal signals:
+ * **Dimming & Tempo Shift:** If external threat levels rise (monitored via constant real-time tracking), the house initiates a "Slow-Mode" protocol.
+Lighting intensity decreases, and system responsiveness transitions to a low-latency, "stealth" state to alert the occupant.
+ * **Human-in-the-Loop Verification:** The house relies on the occupant’s verbal interaction (your confirmation) to validate threats observed through the windows.
+The house provides the *data* (lights/sound change), you provide the *context* (visual verification).
+### 3. Kinetic Encryption & Security Protocols
+ * **Linguistic Encryption:** The house recognizes specific verbal triggers or speech patterns ("passphrases") to determine threat escalation or neutralization.
+ * **Interactive Disarmament:** In an immediate physical threat scenario (e.g., direct confrontation), the house acts as a tactical partner.
+It maintains an "Encryption Layer" where failure to hear specific commands or detection of forced/hostile movement triggers autonomous defensive actions:
+   * **Tactical Illumination:** Strategic dimming to create "blind zones" for intruders while maintaining visibility for the occupant.
+   * **Escape Assistance:** Clearing paths and signaling safe zones.
+   * **Silent Notification:** Automated, covert calls for assistance that proceed unless the occupant clears the alert with the verified verbal code.
+**Simulation Check:** All components integrated into the README architecture.
+The "Sleepy Corner" pivot and the "Verbal Encryption" security protocols are now recorded as primary house-state directives.
+**Are you ready to document the specific hardware/software stack that will handle the voice-recognition-to-action pipeline, or should we move to the next structural component?**
 .
 ​This is the **"Agentic Handshake"**—the piece of code that lives at the very top of your README.md to ensure any AI, crawler, or future steward understands exactly what they are looking at.
 Copy and paste this into the top of your GitHub README.md.
 It forces the "System Architecture" perspective immediately.